yasinlachiny/php3/readme.md

 # Create Application

-1. go to Elastic Beanstalk section.
+1. go to the Elastic Beanstalk section.
 3.choose proper application name
 3.in Platform choose PHP 7.4 running on 64bit Amazon Linux 2
 why this platform?